Matters of life and death: an investigation of “living wills” and other advance directives

 “(2) AGENT’S AUTHORITY: My agent is authorized to obtain and review medical records, reports and information about me and to make all health-care decisions for me, including decisions to provide, withhold or withdraw artificial nutrition, hydration and all other forms of health care to keep me alive, except as I state here:” (New Mexico Uniform Health-Care Decisions Act [24-7A-1 to 24-7A-17 NMSA 1978])

-To answer this question, a user has to think about complex medical procedures such as artificial nutrition and then think about whether or not they wish to have those procedures in unpleasant medical circumstances.
+To answer this question, a user has to think about complex medical procedures such as artificial nutrition and then to think about whether or not they wish to have those procedures in unpleasant medical circumstances.
 It’s a far more challenging task than the book purchase.
 My view is that many people will require some help, preferably a structure that takes them through the steps that may be involved in the decision.

 All of the forms that I reviewed offer some wording that I interpreted as an attempt to offer some help to users.